 Seasonal Streamflow Forecasts

-- Low September streamflows observed at two-thirds of locations
+- Low October streamflows observed at three-quarters of locations

-- Climate influences include a mature El Niño in the Pacific Ocean and an emerging positive Indian Ocean Dipole
+- Strong El Niño in the Pacific Ocean, a decaying positive Indian Ocean Dipole and very warm Indian Ocean.

-For October to December, low streamflows are more likely at 98 locations across Australia.
-Near-median flows are more likely at 13 locations and high flows are more likely at seven.
-There is generally moderate to high forecast skill across the country and in particular, across southern Australia.
+For November 2015 to January 2016, low streamflows are more likely at 106 locations across Australia and high flows are more likely at two locations.
+No sites have a forecast of near-median flows.
+There is generally moderate to high forecast skill across the country, mainly in southern Australia.

 Use the map below to zoom and pan to view the forecast locations.
 Zoom in to view pie chart tercile forecasts, and then click on a pie chart to go directly to the latest forecast.